graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Execute Stream Field

-ExecuteStreamField(label, iterator, index, fields, innerType, path, parentRecord, variableValues, subsequentPayloads):
+ExecuteStreamField(streamRecord, index, innerType, variableValues, publisherRecord, parentIncrementalDataRecord):

-- Let {streamRecord} be an async payload record created from {label}, {path}, and {iterator}.
-- Initialize {errors} on {streamRecord} to an empty list.
+- Let {path} and {iterator} be the corresponding entries on {streamRecord}.
 - Let {itemPath} be {path} with {index} appended.
-- Let {dataExecution} be the asynchronous future value of:
+- Let {streamItemsRecord} be the result of {PrepareNewStreamItemsRecord(streamRecord, itemPath, parentIncrementalDataRecord)}.
 - Wait for the next item from {iterator}.
+- Let {errors} be the corresponding entry on {streamRecord}.
+- If {errors} is not empty, null bubbling from a different item has caused the entire stream to error:
+  - Return, avoiding unnecessary work for items that will not be published.
 - If an item is not retrieved because {iterator} has completed:
-    - Set {isCompletedIterator} to {true} on {streamRecord}.
+  - Call {CompleteFinalEmptyStreamItemsRecord(streamItemsRecord)}.
-    - Return {null}.
+  - Return.
-  - Let {payload} be an unordered map.
-  - If an item is not retrieved because of an error:
+- Or, if an item is not retrieved because of an error:
+  - Let {errors} be an empty list.
-    - Append the encountered error to {errors}.
+  - Append {error} to {errors}.
-    - Add an entry to {payload} named `items` with the value {null}.
+  - Call {FilterSubsequentResults(publisherRecord, path, streamItemsRecord)}.
+  - Call {MarkErroredStreamItemsRecord(publisherRecord, streamItemsRecord,
+    errors)}.
+  - Optionally, notify the {iterator} that no additional items will be requested.
+  - Return.
 - Otherwise:
   - Let {item} be the item retrieved from {iterator}.
+  - Let {streamedFieldGroup} be the corresponding entry on {streamRecord}.
+  - Let {newDeferMap} be an empty unordered map.
+  - Let {errors} be the corresponding entry on {streamRecord}.
-    - Let {data} be the result of calling {CompleteValue(innerType, fields, item, variableValues, itemPath, subsequentPayloads, parentRecord)}.
+  - Let {data} be the result of calling {CompleteValue(innerType, streamedFieldGroup, item, variableValues, itemPath, newDeferMap, publisherRecord, parentIncrementalDataRecord)}.
   - Append any encountered field errors to {errors}.
     - Increment {index}.
-    - Call {ExecuteStreamField(label, iterator, index, fields, innerType, path, streamRecord, variableValues, subsequentPayloads)}.
+    - Call {ExecuteStreamField(streamRecord, index, innerType, variableValues,
+      streamRecord)}.
-    - If a field error was raised, causing a {null} to be propagated to {data}, and {innerType} is a Non-Nullable type:
+  - If a field error was raised, causing a {null} to be propagated to {data} and {innerType} is a Non-Nullable type:
-      - Add an entry to {payload} named `items` with the value {null}.
+    - Call {FilterSubsequentResults(publisherRecord, path, streamItemsRecord)}.
+    - Call {MarkErroredStreamItemsRecord(publisherRecord, streamItemsRecord,
+      errors)}.
+    - Optionally, notify the {iterator} that no additional items will be requested.
+    - Return.
 - Otherwise:
-      - Add an entry to {payload} named `items` with a list containing the value {data}.
-  - If {errors} is not empty:
-    - Add an entry to {payload} named `errors` with the value {errors}.
-  - If {label} is defined:
-    - Add an entry to {payload} named `label` with the value {label}.
-  - Add an entry to {payload} named `path` with the value {itemPath}.
-  - If {parentRecord} is defined:
-    - Wait for the result of {dataExecution} on {parentRecord}.
+  - Let {items} be the corresponding entry on {streamItemsRecord}.
-  - Return {payload}.
-- Set {dataExecution} on {streamRecord}.
-- Append {streamRecord} to {subsequentPayloads}.
+  - Append {data} to {items}.
+  - Call {CompleteStreamItemsRecord(publisherRecord, streamItemsRecord, items,
+    errors)}.

-CompleteValue(fieldType, fields, result, variableValues, path, subsequentPayloads, asyncRecord):
+CompleteValue(fieldType, fieldGroup, result, variableValues, path, deferMap, publisherRecord, incrementalDataRecord):

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.
-  - Let {completedResult} be the result of calling {CompleteValue(innerType, fields, result, variableValues, path)}.
+  - Let {completedResult} be the result of calling {CompleteValue(innerType, fieldGroup, result, variableValues, path)}.
   - If {completedResult} is {null}, raise a _field error_.
   - Return {completedResult}.
 - If {result} is {null} (or another internal value similar to {null} such as